sramanarouth/sramanarouth/README.md

 ### Hi there.
-I am Sramana, currently a student of University Of Kalyani.
+I am Sramana, currently a student of University Of Kalyani. :smile:

 Here are some ideas to get you started: